GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 1. Notification broadcast of the availability of other members (on-line,off-line status).
 2. Notification broadcast when a new member joins or an existing member leaves.
 3. Broadcast of messages to all members of the room.
-4. Access control to the room by a designated administrator, who most often is the member who created the room.
+4. Access control of the room by a designated administrator, who most often is the member who created the room.

 A analogy can be drawn between "discussing a common issue" and "collaborating on a common task", such as for example sharing computing resources etc. This kind of usage scenario can definitely take advantage of a Virtual Private Network (VPN) that would make make it possible for users to run applications on top of IP layer provided by this VPN and thus enabling them to interact seamlessly even when they do not have publicly addressable IP's.